drbean/curriculum/pages/homepage/html/fortunes.md

 But, my enemy's enemy is my friend.
 Ambition and hubris are my friend.
 %
-All's fair in lova and war.
+All's fair in love and war.
 %
 Make love, not war.
 %
-All's fair in lova and war.
+All's fair in love and war.
 Make love, not war.
+%
+If all's fair in love and war, then the 'fog of war' also covers love, and by extension, all social intercourse.
+QED
 %
 One brain and consciousness researcher in praise of another\'s experimental skills: